haiku/website/content/guides/building/get-source-git.md

 let you write down the message when you commit your changes.

 It may be a good idea to check <a href="https://review.haiku-os.org>Gerrit</a>
-as a point of reference when
+as a point of reference if you are not sure how you should format your commit message.

 <h4>Pushing changes for review</h4>